JaapHinke/iottum/push-api/index.md

 The SNS notification's payload contains (among others):
 * a `Message` field that contains a JSON representation of the data events
 * a `MessageAttributes` field that describes the _organization\_id_, _location\_id_ and _category_ of the message's data events
-* a `UnsubscribeURL` to unsubscribe from the stream
+* an `UnsubscribeURL` to unsubscribe from the stream
 * a `Signature` and `SigningCertURL` for message verification (see **Message verification** section below)

 A message always contains only a single category of data events.